NurG001/CSE-366-3--2021-2-60-052/README.md

 2. **Project Files**: This section contains files related to the course project.
 The project details, including requirements and deliverables, will be provided separately.

+3. **Readme File**: This file which describes the content of the CSE-366-3--2021-2-60-052 repository.

 ## Usage

 Feel free to browse through the repository to access assignment materials and project files.
-You can clone the repository to your local machine using the following command: